Integrity Chiropractic’s COVID-19 Safety Measures

 Assisted floor stretching is currently unavailable.

-Cupping will be offered on a very limited basis to preserve our stock of disinfectants as the time and amount needed to sanitize the cups thoroughly is significant.
+Cupping will be offered on a limited basis to preserve our stock of disinfectants as the time and amount needed to sanitize the cups thoroughly is significant.

 For any massage tools used during your appointment, we are placing them into a receptacle to hold them for disinfection after your appointment.